The Comprehensive Guide to Cost of Birth Control in Malaysia

 Some notes:

-- Birth control IS NOT the same thing as STD (sexually-transmitted disease) or STI (sexually-transmitted infection) prevention.
+• Birth control IS NOT the same thing as STD (sexually-transmitted disease) or STI (sexually-transmitted infection) prevention.
 Only abstinence and condoms help prevent STDs and STIs.

 Without further ado, scroll down to the sections you need.

-Section one: Preventative birth control in Malaysia
+Section 1: Preventative birth control and family planning in Malaysia

 #0 – Abstinence, the rhythm method or the withdrawal method